syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 'Load the PowerPoint presentation and convert to image Dim pptxDoc As IPresentation = Presentation.Open("Sample.pptx")

-'Inititalize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = New ChartToImageConverter()
+'Initialize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = New ChartToImageConverter()

 'Initializes the 'SubstituteFont' event to set the replacement font